Referencing

 3. Participate in all aspects of the College program.

 Students who fulfil course requirements will be issued with a Certificate and Transcript.
-Students who fulfil partial requirements will be issued with a Statement of Attainment.
+Students who fulfil partial requirements will be issued with a Statement of Attainment or Summary of Studies transcript for Higher Ed courses.

-In order to successfully progress from one award to another, students are required to meet the above requirements for their prior award before being granted admission into their next award.
-If a student has outstanding subjects from their prior award the following avenues are open to them:
+In order to successfully progress from one vocational course to another, students are required to meet the above requirements for their prior award before being granted admission into their next award.
+If a student has outstanding subjects from their prior vocational award the following avenues are open to them:

 1. Successfully resubmit the relevant assessments to achieve competence (and pay any applicable fees);